 state argument helps reconcile requests that by their nature are stateless.

-You can build your authentication link in the console as described:
+You can build your authentication link in Console as described:

 Code redirect: Your user's browser is redirected to the